digitalcraftsman/hugo-steam-theme/README.md

 ## Comments

-This theme features a comment system that's either powered by Disqus or Google Plus.
-Enable one of those services by setting the `comments` variable in the the [`config.toml`](//github.com/digitalcraftsman/hugo-steam-theme/blob/dev/exampleSite/config.toml) to `disqus` or `googleplus`.
-In order to use Disqus you need to enter your shortname in disqusShortname at the top of the configuration file too.
+This theme features a comment system powered by Disqus.
+To enable it you have to add your Disqus shortname to the `disqusShortname` variable in the config file.

 ## Nearly finished